humanmade/roles-to-taxonomy/README.md

 WordPress plugin to store user roles and user levels in a taxonomy, for performance.

-Having many users in a WordPress database leads to some bad performance when it comes to query for users by role, user level, or counting users.
-This is perticulaoily an problem because the default WordPress admin users list table, post table and post edit screen all make these queries.
+Having many users in a WordPress database leads to some bad performance when it comes to quering for users by role, user level, or counting users.
+This is perticulaoily a problem because the default WordPress admin users list table, post table and post edit screens all make these queries.

-The fundamental issue with the default WordPress storage mechanism is the user of Post Meta for user levels and roles.
+The fundamental issue with the default WordPress storage mechanism is the use of Post Meta for user levels and roles.
 To add insult to injury, roles are stored as a serilalized array, so any queries for users by role results in a MySQL `LIKE` query on an unindexed text column (`meta_value`).

 Roles to Taxonomy registers two shadow taxonomies to associate user objects with role/user level terms.
-This results in a much faster lookup for getting users in a given role.
-The term `count` field can also be used to calculate user counts in some cases too.
+This results in a much faster lookup for  users in a given role.
+The term `count` field is also be used to calculate user counts in some cases.

 ## Performance Comparisons (2.2 million network users, 1.5 million on a single site)